Battle of South Shanxi (1940)

 The 1940 Battle of South Shanxi was an operation initiated by the Japanese First Army in North China to destroy the stronghold of the Chinese Army in southeast Shanxi.
 It included one of the thirteen battles in the Zhongtiao Mountains before the Battle of South Shanxi.
 The National Revolutionary Army referred to the battle as The Enemy's Operation to Open Up Transportation Routes between Shanxi and Henan.
 The Japanese Army divided the battle into three phases : Spring Operation in South Shanxi, Xiangning Operation, and Counterattack Operation in South Shanxi.

 Background

+Despite repeated sweeping operations conducted by the Japanese North China Area Army since 1938, there were still a significant Chinese presence in the region.
+By the end of March 1940, the Japanese China Expeditionary Army estimated the strength of Chinese troops in North China as :